Section 71. Genocide

 Section 71.1 Invitation to Genocide

-For a person who commits public invitation to genocide, the applicable punishment is deprivation of liberty for a term not exceeding eight years.
+For a person who commits public invitation to genocide, the applicable punishment is the deprivation of liberty for a period of up to eight years.

 1. Subject to article 110, the Court may impose one of the following penalties on a person convicted of a crime referred to in article 5 of this Statute: